-I’m not sure if you know this or not, but the chances are good that the person that you rely on to do most of the technical stuff for your business hates your guts (even if you are that person for your business).
+I’m not sure if you know this or not, but the chances are good that Technical Implementer that you rely on to do most of the technical stuff for your business hates your guts (even if you are that person for your business).

-Don’t get me wrong, he or she probably enjoys doing the actual work and is grateful for the opportunity to work for the company, but the frustration can be overwhelming.
+Don’t get me wrong, your Technical Implementer probably enjoys doing the actual work and is grateful for the opportunity to work for the company, but the frustration can be overwhelming.

 To be fair, they don’t actually hate YOU.
 They hate the way you DO things.

 Let me be a little more clear, the way that you work is driving your technical people insane.
 Why?
 Because you don’t know what you want and most of the time they end up feeling like Ryan Gosling in ‘The Notebook’.

 It happens every day in millions of places across the planet.
 Boss person tells the technical person to do something.
 The technical person does that thing.
 Boss person doesn’t like it.
 Boss person tells a technical person to do it differently.
 Technical person does it differently.
 Boss person doesn’t like it.
 Rinse and repeat until results are satisfactory.

 As people, the most valuable resource we have is our time.
 The process I’ve just described has probably stolen more of that valuable resource than any other 1 activity from small businesses.